mozilla/gamesaver/README.md

 ## MyFavoriteBeer.org - A BrowserID example site

-This is a simple site that demonstrates how [BrowserID](https://browserid.org) can be used to build a better login experience for users.
+This repo is a fork of [MyFavoriteBeer](https://github.com/lloyd/myfavoritebeer.org/) being used as the basis for a prototype game-saving server written in node.js that uses [BrowserID](https://browserid.org) to authenticate players who wish to save their games.

+Games are saved as JSON blobs.

 ## Overview